Kluvos

 Machine learning depends on a good training data set.
 The whole idea with ML is to develop an algorithm from a training data set either through supervised, unsupervised, or reinforcement learning.
 Any good data scientist will tell you, the training data set is very, very important.

 If you want to develop an algorithm that identifies an image of a dog, for example, then you better have lots of images of what are clearly dogs with which to train your model.
-No aardvarks.
+Images of aardvarks will not help.

-To restate the important question: How are "AI" tracking companies using this process (or anything that could be considered artificial intelligence) in order to solve the iOS14.5+ problem?
+So, to restate the important question: How are "AI tracking" companies using this process (or anything that could be considered artificial intelligence) in order to solve the iOS14.5+ problem?

 They're not.
-There's a glaring chicken and egg problem.
-You seen, in order to train an algorithm to recognize users beyond 7 days, one would require a lot of good data that didn’t have a 7 day limitation so the model could "learn" what these users looked like.
-Otherwise, it would be akin to feeding images of aardvarks to your dog image model.
+How can you create a model on data you don't have?
 It just doesn’t make sense.
 What’s more is that if there were a way of procuring the type of data we would need in order to train a good algorithm to begin with, we would have no need for machine learning at all.
 If such an ability existed, it would mean we've solved our original problem.
 No AI/machine learning necessary.

 Ultimately, the iOS14.5+ problem is not a problem that has an application in AI.
-Instead, we’ve lost our data.
+The data is gone.
 We can’t regenerate it; we can’t analyze it.
-It’s gone.
 To be clear, machine learning offers many wonderful benefits on good data you already have – especially in the area of predictive analytics.
 But, machine learning doesn’t magically replace lost data.

 If you understand one thing, understand this.
-The issue of iOS14.5+ hinges on the ability to retain key pieces of data tied to a user i.e. a unique, persistent identifier over a long period of time.
-This is a technical limitation that must be overcome and is not something that can be solved with AI.
+Helpful solutions to the iOS14.5+ problem do exist -- but they hinge on the ability to retain key pieces of data tied to a user i.e. a unique, persistent identifier over a long period of time.
+This is a limitation that must be overcome using established internet technolgies.
+It is not something that can be solved with AI.

 These “data signals" consist of data that can be extracted from the device and browser with javascript.
 The idea is that a user will have unique settings or configurations in their device and browser that can be leveraged in order to create a unique identifier – like a fingerprint.
-It’s a nice idea and one that may have worked pretty well 10-15 years ago.
+Browser fingerprinting has been around for awhile and it is not AI.
+Fingerprinting is a nice idea and one that may have worked pretty well 10-15 years ago.
 Today, especially if we’re looking at iOS14.5+ you just can’t fingerprint in any meaningful sense.
 Safari ITP has taken action against this and have changed their browser API’s in such a way that does not allow for fingerprinting.
-You can refer to this documentation if your curious to learn more: https://webkit.org/tracking-prevention
+You can refer to this documentation if your curious to learn more: https://webkit.org/tracking-prevention.

-For the sake of fairness, we concede that you can combine fingerprint data with other data (like an ip address) to come up with a more accurate fingerprint.
-However, at that point, the ip address is really the unique identifier and driving influence behind the fingerprint.
+We concede that you can combine fingerprint data with other data (like an ip address) to come up with a more unique fingerprint.
+At that point, the ip address is really the unique identifier and driving influence behind the fingerprint.
 The fingerprint from a modern iOS user is essentially useless.
 They all look about the same.
-Again, this would not require the use of AI.
+But again, this is not AI.

 So do these AI tracking solutions offer benefits?
 Some, absolutely.
 Are they just making up data?
-We certainly hope not.
-But, data collected and processed even with the best of intentions would be significantly more beneficial to you if you understood how the tracking worked worked along with its inherent limitations and assumptions.
+We'd be surprised if that was the case.
+But, data collected and processed even with the best of intentions would be significantly more beneficial to you if you understood how that data was being collected and processed along with its inherent limitations and assumptions.

 Simple.
 We cut the bull.
 We work closely with each of our partners so that you can understand how our algorithms work and what assumptions (if any) are made with the attribution done to each of your purchases.
 We consider ourselves part of your team and expect that our data be scrutinized with a careful eye.
 We will be here to answer any questions that may come up.

-For example, if you’re looking at Kluvos reporting and don’t understand why Kluvos selected the 6 sessions it did for attribution for order #56122 we will tell you.
+For example, if you’re looking at Kluvos' attribution reporting and don’t understand why Kluvos selected the 6 sessions it did for order #56122 we will tell you.
 We can breakdown the logic behind each attribution decision.
 In this way you will start to understand how your data is collected and processed, and understand any assumptions or limitations that might be present.

 Sound interesting?
 Nerd.
 JK!
 We hope so.
 You can sign up free today :)